Your Directors have pleasure in presenting the Thirty-second Annual Report, together

 A. CONSERVATION OF ENERGY

-During the year, the following measures were taken towards energy and maintaining power factor according to State
+require optimal energy.
+During the year, the following measures were taken towards energy

+internally developed crimping tools; and maintaining the power factor according to State

 Electricity Board norms, resulting in an annual saving of Rs.
-0.6 crore.
+0.8 crore.

-At Paudh plant, the company has reduced 9% electricity over last year for
+At the Paudh plant, the company has reduced electricity consumption by 11% over the

-for effluent treatment and recirculation of condensate water to boiler
+used for gardening, process and recirculation of condensate water to boiler feed.